[ Home ] [ News ] [ Contact ] [ Search ] Geometry objects region

 ! x y z

-for semi-ellipse
+for semiellipsoid

-corner-coordinates double_array optional ! for triangle: x1 y1 x2 y2 x3y3
+for triangle: x1 y1 x2 y2 x3y3

-! triangle corner coordinates, interpreted via orientation
+! triangle corner coordinates, interpreted via orientation and similar for polygon

 semi-ellipse-base double_array optional !